 Up to Date vaccination against COVID-19 is required for attending clinical rotations at BHLex.
-Students who are not vaccinated must have an approved exemption for this vaccine by their school.
-Students who have received an approved declination from their school, and those who are partially vaccinated will be required to wear a mask at all times while in a Baptist Health Facility and maintain social distancing.
+Students who are not vaccinated must have an approved religious or medical exemption for this vaccine by their school.
+Students and instructors who have received an approved declination from their school, and those who are partially vaccinated will be required to always wear a mask while in a Baptist Health Facility and maintain social distancing.
+Masks can be found at each entrance to the hospital.
+Faculty and students must monitor themselves for COVID-19 symptoms.
+If symptoms are present, do NOT report clinicals or your practicum/internship.

 Up to date COVID-19 vaccination means receipt of all COVID-19 vaccines in the primary series and all boosters recommended when eligible (CDC).
 Anything less is partially vaccinated.
-Screening is no longer required upon entry to the hospital, however, you should continue to self-monitor for symptoms of the virus or any other illnesses.
+Screening is no longer required upon entry to the hospital; however, you should continue to self-monitor for symptoms of the virus or any other illnesses.